 We expect pupils who attend any club to be well behaved and to adhere to any safety advice or club rules.
 We also ask that parents collect their children promptly at the end of each after school club and that parents do not park their cars in our disabled parking spaces when collecting pupils unless they have a valid blue badge.

-KS2 Choir runs on a Wednesday lunchtime.
+KS2 Choir runs on a Tuesday after school.
 Mrs Shone organises this club.
 It is open to pupils in Key Stage 2.
 The Choir learn a variety of songs and have the opportunity to perform these during assemblies and concerts.
 They also perform in the wider community for example at the Werrington Christmas Lights switch on and the Community Carol Service at Moorside High School.

 Year 4, 5 and 6 pupils are invited to come along on a Monday morning to improve their table tennis skills under the direction of Mr Blurton.